unsungseagull/Ch02FutureValue/README.md

-my name is pushkar dahal and my student id is c0917085
+my name is pushkar dahal